Push4ck/codeX/README.md

-Certainly, here's the revised README file for your "codeX" project with emojis included:
+Certainly, here's the revised README file for your "codeXS" project with emojis included:

-# codeX
+# codeXS

-Unleash Your Coding Skills with codeX! 💻🚀
+Unleash Your Coding Skills with codeXS! 💻🚀

 ## Explore the World of Web Development 🌐

-Welcome to **codeX**, where coding becomes your passport to the boundless realm of web development.
+Welcome to **codeXS**, where coding becomes your passport to the boundless realm of web development.
 Whether you're a seasoned developer looking to experiment with code or a beginner eager to learn, this interactive code editor will be your guide.
-With a user-friendly interface and real-time output, codeX is the perfect platform for honing your web development skills.
+With a user-friendly interface and real-time output, codeXS is the perfect platform for honing your web development skills.

 ## Features 🌟